hmdbbgh/MFO-Algorithm/README.rst

 Algorithm iterations
 ~~~~~~~~~~~~~~~~~~~~

 After the initialization, the 'P' function will iteratively run until the 'T' function returns true.
-The P function is the main function
+The 'P' function is the main function
 that moves the moths around the search space.
 As mentioned above the inspiration of this algorithm is the transverse orientation.

 Logaritmic spiral